Ixiko/AHK-Rare/README.md

 **AHK-Rare** - *collection of rare or very useful single functions*

 This is a collection of functions I found at Autohotkey-Forum or inside Autohotkey Scripts.
 Sometimes you will find one of it an official Autohotkey-Library.
-Approximately 90-95% of the functions can not be found in any of the 2500 libraries that I have also put together here at Github.
+Approximately 90-95% of the functions can not be found in any of the [2600 libraries](https://github.com/Ixiko/AHK-libs-and-classes-collection) that I have also put together here at Github.

 Some of the collected function seems to be multiple in this collection, because they sometimes use very different methods.
 This is a crucial difference.
 You dont wan’t find “THE ONLY ONE” good function here.
 Take what is the better!